 The untaggables record file should be periodically reviewed and updated by the DPA to ensure accuracy.

-Identification of material inventories or bonded store room operations is done in accordance with contract terms or specific project needs.
-Contact your University Property Administrator (UPA) for additional guidance.
-Also see Section 3.3 (Records) for additional information.
+Identification of material inventories or bonded storeroom operations is done in accordance with contract terms or specific project needs.
+Contact your Property Programs Manager (PPM) for additional guidance.

 8. Replacement of Tags

-Replacements for barcode tags that are lost or damaged can be obtained from the PMO.
-The Property Tag Order Form contains a choice for requesting a replacement for an existing barcode tag number.
+Replacements for barcode tags that are lost or damaged can be obtained from PMO.
+The SPARC application contains an option for requesting a replacement tag for an existing barcode tag number.

 Typical examples of circumstances where a replacement tag is needed include:

-For replacement of Sponsor provided tags, contact your UPA.
+For replacement of Sponsor provided tags, contact your PPM.

 9. Removal of Tags